-Warning: Cable Beach is a clothing optional beach and if you are in Broome during the winter months beware!
+Warning: Cable Beach is a clothing optional beach so if you are in Broome during the winter months beware!

-Gantheaume Point is located at the southern end of Cable Beach, with its red rocks and cliff faces it’s a complete contrast to Cable Beach.
+Gantheaume Point is located at the southern end of Cable Beach, With its red rocks and cliff faces it’s a complete contrast to Cable Beach.
 At very low tides, below 2.16m, go searching for the 130 million-year-old dinosaur footprints.
-During migration period you can witness whales swimming pass.
+During migration periods you can witness whales swimming past.

 You can’t visit Broome without having a meal at Matso’s Brewery.
 The food is amazing but more importantly, their speciality beers are legendary.